-How to know for sure?
-The two sure ways are to use a pet UTI test kit, or go to a vet!
+The two ways to know for sure are to use a pet UTI test kit, or go to a vet.

 - Pro-anthocyanidins: Say what?
 Forget the name, just remember that cranberries and blueberries have it.
-In medical speak, this inhibits attachment of bacterial fimbriae (E. coli) to the uroepithelium.
-Said simply: no bacteria, no infection, right, Yay!
+In medical speak, this inhibits attachment of bacterial fimbriae to the uroepithelium.
+Said simply: no bacteria, no infection.

 So...
-Vitamin C, blueberries, or cranberries? kin+kind says hello!
-Raw BerryBoost supplement has all three!
+Vitamin C, blueberries, or cranberries? kin+kind's Raw BerryBoost supplement has all three.

-Veterinarian generally conduct a urine culture test, identify the cause, and prescribe the right treatment.
+If your dog or cat already has a urinary tract infection, it’s best to go seek remedies from a vet.
+Veterinarians generally conduct a urine culture test, identify the cause, and prescribe the right treatment.
 Uncomplicated UTIs are usually treated with antimicrobial drugs for 10-14 days.
-While we always look first for natural solutions, we highly recommend strutting to a vet if your pet is showing UTI symptoms.
+While we always look first for natural solutions, we highly recommend heading to a vet if your pet is showing UTI symptoms.
 Prevention can’t cure existing infections!

-Unfortunately antibiotics kill both good and bad bacteria, which is where probiotics come in.
-Lactobacillus acidophilus, L. rhamnosus, and Bifidobacterium lactis are an excellent way to boost a healthy gut, particularly for pets on a course of antibiotics.
+Unfortunately, antibiotics kill both good and bad bacteria, which is where probiotics come in.
+Lactobacillus acidophilus, L. rhamnosus, and Bifidobacterium lactis are an excellent way to boost gut health, particularly for pets on a course of antibiotics.
 We recommend Fidobiotics as an excellent option.

 Bye Bye UTI